-- It’s ridiculously quick and easy to prepare, no cooking required, just a bit of gentle mixing.
-Honestly, your ten-year-old can make this!
+- It’s ridiculously quick and easy to prepare — no cooking required, just a bit of gentle mixing.
+Honestly, a five-year-old can make this.

 - Can be made in large batches and refrigerated for several days, thus obviating the need to make breakfast from scratch every morning.
-Easy to pack and carry in your lunch box.
+Easy to pack and bring to work.

-- Provides healthy carbs that won’t spike your blood sugar levels.
+- Provides low-glycemic carbs that won’t spike your blood sugar levels.

-- Supplies prebiotics (fibers and starches that feed our gut bacteria), such as seeds, nuts, berries
+- Supplies prebiotics (fibers and starches that feed our gut bacteria).

 Need I go on?
 I think not.
 So, without further ado, I give you: